mbigatti/BMXSwipableCell/README.md

 ## BMXSwipableCell

-A custom UITableViewCell that supports swipe to reveal, based on [code](https://github.com/TeehanLax/UITableViewCell-Swipe-for-Options) and tutorial by Ash Furrow and other contributores.
+A custom UITableViewCell that supports swipe to reveal, based on [code](https://github.com/TeehanLax/UITableViewCell-Swipe-for-Options) and tutorial by Ash Furrow and other contributors.
 This implementation try to mimic the iOS7 Mail app, including automatic selection / deselection of rows based on user actions.

 ![image](http://cl.ly/image/0j0s2s282A2e)